esmini/esmini/EnvironmentSimulator/Applications/replayer/readme.txt

       Continuous screen capture.
 Warning: Many jpeg files will be created --collision
-      Pauses the replay if the ego collides with another entity --disable_off_screen
+      Pauses the replay if the ego collides with another entity --dir <path>
+      Directory containing replays to overlay, pair with "file" argument, where "file" is .dat filename match substring --disable_off_screen
       Disable off-screen rendering, potentially gaining performance --hide_trajectories